 To create your application’s API key simply follow the steps below:

-1. Create a new project in Google Cloud Console
+1. Create a New Project in Google Cloud Console:

 2. Enable Google Cloud Translation API

-3. Create a new Google Translate API key
+3. Create a new Google API key

-4. Restrict your API Key to a particular website
+4. Restrict your API Key

 5. Restrict usage of translation API